bernardjhuang/gamerunnersnews/_posts/2014-11-19-the-shackles-of-elo-hell.md

 Of course, we can get creative here.
 Just have a line ready to copy and paste the moment you load into Champion Selections!

 Sadly, we don't always get what we want in life; thus, we need a backup Champion and lane.
 Honestly however, if our win-rate in our main lane is 70%, then our win-rate for other lanes are probably 50% or lower.
-If I did the Math, it would actually be even better to dodge (though I don't advocate dodging!).
+If I did the Math, it would actually be even better to dodge (though I don't advocate dodging for ethical reasons!).

 "Counter-Picking"